 - Can you expand on what you mean by “layering in” things from a burn into FMD?
 Does that include soups/smoothies if food lists don’t overlap?

-- What about the typical japanese breakfast food natto which is made of fermented soy beans?
-I know soy is the devil and I don’t use it anymore, however as soy is fermented like in tamari souce that is allowed, I was wondering if it can be used.
+- What about the typical Japanese breakfast food natto which is made of fermented soybeans?
+I know soy is the devil and I don’t use it anymore, however as soy is fermented like in tamari sauce that is allowed, I was wondering if it can be used.
 May be in small quantities in F4?

 - I am working out and trying to gain muscle.
 I was wondering how can I use food to maximize my results?
 It’s difficult for me to do phase 2 because I’m a vegan and I’m used to eating more whole grains and beans.